If you want more challenge, there are problems associated with cell metabolism and can be done better understood, it will be usefull thank you. Fight!

 C) NAD⁺ is oxidized by the action of hydrogenases.

-D) NAD⁺ can donate electrons for use in oxidative phosphorylation.
+D) NAD⁺ can donate electrons for use in oxidative

 E) In the absence of NAD⁺, glycolysis can still function.